 What can you do to build a positive culture that will keep your employees energized and enthusiastic about work?
 How can you maintain that energy day to day and year over year?
-Community Dental Partners can help you do exactly that with a few simple shifts to create a positive dental office culture and avoid burnout for the dentist and the whole clinical team!
+Community Dental Partners can help you with a few simple shifts to create a positive dental office culture and avoid burnout for the dentist and the whole clinical team!

 Burnout: Is It Really a Problem?

 Long story short: YES!
-Burnout is a potentially huge problem for dentists and clinical staff in general.
-Especially since the COVID pandemic, burnout affects dentists, hygienists, and assistants at higher and higher rates.
+Burnout is a potentially massive problem for dentists and clinical staff in general.
+Since the COVID-19 pandemic, burnout has affected dentists, hygienists, and assistants at higher and higher rates.
 According to a study from the American Dental Association, 86% of dentists experience at least one instance of abnormally high stress in a given year.

-But what is burnout, and how does it differ from regular stress?
+What is burnout, and how does it differ from everyday stress?
 Stress happens.
 It’s just part of life.
-However, normal stress should feel manageable and not affect your ability to do your job well.
-It might last a few days, but normal stress should dissipate with the resolution of whatever challenge is causing the stress.
+It should feel manageable and not affect your ability to do your job well.
+It might last a few days, but it dissipates with the resolution of whatever challenge is causing it.

-Burnout is described as a chronic psychological syndrome characterized by exhaustion and lack of energy, the need to distance oneself from their job mentally, and a decrease in one’s ability to work effectively, according to J. William Claytor Jr., DDS, MAGD.
+Burnout is a chronic psychological syndrome characterized by exhaustion and lack of energy, the need to distance oneself from their job mentally, and a decrease in one’s ability to work effectively, according to J. William Claytor Jr., DDS, MAGD.
 Burnout contributes to errors in diagnosis as well as treatment.
-Dental providers experiencing burnout may find themselves unable to connect with patients and coworkers and may feel a heavy mental fog while at work.
+Dental providers experiencing burnout may not connect with patients and coworkers and feel a heavy mental fog while at work.
 Burnout can also affect personal relationships outside of work and negatively impact clinicians’ marriages and feelings toward their families.

 To keep your practice running effectively and provide the best possible treatment for your patients, it is essential to prevent burnout and work to maintain a positive environment in your practice.

 How Will a Positive Dental Office Culture Benefit Your Practice?